wltrup/AcceleratedCGPoints/README.md

 }

+extension Array: VectorArithmetic where Element == CGPoint {

-// Multiplication of a single scalar and an array of points. extension Array: VectorArithmetic where Element == CGPoint {
+    // Multiplication of a single scalar and an array of points.

-    // Does nothing if `self` is an empty array. public mutating func scale(by rhs: Double)
+    // Does nothing if `self` is an empty array. public mutating func scale <T: BinaryFloatingPoint> (by rhs: T)

     // Returns 0 if `self` is an empty array. public var magnitudeSquared: Double